oscarb/pad/_docs/android-studio.md

 ### Create a new intent

+Abbreviation
-Abbreviation: Intnt
+: Intnt
+Description
-Description: Create an intent that starts an Activity
+: Create an intent that starts an Activity

 Template text: